ValeriiKretinin/kubernetes-pvc-viewer/SECURITY.md

 ## Dependency and image security

-- Images are scanned with Trivy in CI; Helm chart undergoes IaC scan.
+- Images are scanned with Trivy in CI and should be scanned in your registry on push.
-- Base image: distroless static nonroot.
+- Base image: distroless static nonroot; no shell/package manager.

 ## Incident response